pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 > The data subject shall have the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) [legitimate interests] of Article 6(1), (...)

 While you don't need to comply if you have "compelling legitimate grounds" that override your users' objection, it is generally recommended that there an option to opt-out of the processing is present.

-**Does analytics count as legitimate interests?** Maybe.
-I'd argue general analytics, such as Google Analytics, does not apply.
-The scope should be limited and it has to be done in the most privacy-respecting way possible.
-Gauging user interests may be legitimate interests, but it can be done by counting views per page rather than tracking unique visitors.
-(Keep in mind that processing anonymized falls outside of the scope of GDPR.)

-You must list your "interests" in clear manner as well (e.g. privacy policy) if you think this legal basis applies.

 ### Anonymous data